wrongheaven/advent-of-code-2023/README.md

 Day X Part 2: 23456
 ```

 If a problem does not have a solution, it is not because the problem is unsolvable, but because I have not yet come up with a solution.
-In such cases, the output for that problem will be null.
+In such cases, the output for that problem will be `null`.

 Please note that these solutions are provided as is and may not be the most optimized solutions.